Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

 \subsection{The Inner Loop: likelihood maximization}

 It is possible to write the log-likelihood of one specific history $\{S_i(t)\}$ of the dynamics of the model, given the parameters $\{\xi_k\}$, as follows:

-The optimal parameters, given an history of the system $\{S(t)\}$, can be obtained by maximizing the likelihood $L(\{\xi_k\}|\{S\})$.
-When using a gradient-based optimizer (we indeed use iR-prop) it is necessary to we computed the derivatives that can be written as
+The optimal parameters, given a history of the system $\{S(t)\}$, can be obtained by maximizing this log-likelihood.
+When using a gradient-based optimizer (we indeed used iR-prop), it is necessary to explicitly compute the derivatives